 Odunayo graduated top of her Computer Engineering class in 2013, and was just 24 years old when she co-founded Piggybank (and PiggyVest) in 2016.
 PiggyVest is the first ever online app for personal savings and investment in West Africa, and is now one of Nigeria’s most successful fintech startups.
 Their mission is to empower people to better manage and save their money—and, with over a million users to date, it’s safe to say that they’re making a huge impact.

 While taking the tech world by storm, Odunayo is also empowering other women to do the same.
-In January this year, she co-founded FirstCheck Africa together with Eloho Omame.
+In January of 2021, she co-founded FirstCheck Africa together with Eloho Omame.
 FirstCheck Africa is an angel fund and investor community led by women, for women.
 As it stands, women are severely under-represented in tech, both in Africa and globally.
 In 2019, women-led companies received less than 5% of the global venture capital, with funding to women founders dropping significantly in 2020.
 Through FirstCheck Africa, Odunayo and Eloho hope to address this by investing in women-led startups from the very beginning, building a strong community of investors, and partnering with organizations to ensure women have access to the right networks.

 In an interview with Akindare Okunola for techcabal.com, Odunayo credits her success to her willingness to learn and get stuck in: “I’ll learn anything I need to learn as long as it moves the needle.
 That’s just how it is.
 If I need to be X company’s COO, best believe I will learn everything I need to be that company’s COO.
-I don’t have a lot of life philosophies, but one of them is to do your absolute best in ANYTHING you’re doing.
+I don’t have a lot of life philosophies, but one of them is to do your absolute best in anything you’re doing.
 Anything at all.”
 We can’t wait to see what this extraordinary woman does next.

 2. Dr. Sasikala Devi

 Sasikala Devi is a researcher and academic at SASTRA Deemed-to-be-University in Tamil Nadu, India.
-As was the case in many countries, India was caught off-guard by the Covid-19 outbreak and needed to import certain equipment, such as diagnostic tool kits.
+As was the case in many countries, India was caught off-guard by the Covid 19 outbreak and needed to import certain equipment, such as diagnostic tool kits.
 Fortunately, deep learning and AI expert Sasikala had an idea.
-After studying 500,000 X-ray images from Stanford University, she came up with an initial prototype for what is now known as LungXpert—an affordable, 90% accurate AI-based prognostic tool that enables early detection of cardiovascular and pulmonary illnesses, including the coronavirus.
+After studying 500,000 X-ray images from Stanford University, she came up with an initial prototype for what is now known as LungXpert—an affordable, 90% accurate AI-based prognostic tool that enables early detection of cardiovascular and pulmonary illnesses, including the novel coronavirus.

 Sasikala acted quickly and leveraged her expertise at a time when it was most needed, literally giving healthcare professionals the tools to help save lives.
 It’s also worth noting that she did this while the country was in lockdown—meaning she didn’t have regular access to lab resources, nor could she engage her fellow scholars or students to help.
 Developing a game-changing healthcare solution while teaching daily classes, conducting academic research, and in lockdown?
 Incredible.